top of page

 Why do girls lose confidence in math during adolescence?

-By Jemal Bashimova The transition from childhood to adolescence is often described as blooming, but for many girls and their relationship with mathematics, it feels more like vanishing.
+The transition from childhood to adolescence is often described as blooming, but for many girls and their relationship with mathematics, it feels more like vanishing.
 It’s that time when a vibrant “I can solve anything” attitude is replaced by a quiet and devastating internal monologue : “I’m just not a math person”.
 To understand why this happens, we need to look at the lives of the girls standing at the blackboard.
-Twelve-year-old Leyla used to keep her m
+Twelve-year-old Leyla used to keep her math tests at the to

 May 63 min read